In this tutorial, we will be going through the steps on how to set up a basic Raspberry Pi TOR Access Point.

 In this tutorial, we will show you how to download and install TOR as well as set it up in a way that we can redirect our wireless access point traffic through it.
 This setup will mean that any device that is connected to the Raspberry Pi’s wireless access point will automatically have its traffic pushed through the TOR Network.

 The Raspberry Pi provides a very cheap and power efficient way of setting up a TOR access point, and it also has the bonus of being incredibly easy to move around, meaning you can take your TOR access point with you anywhere you go.

 You can find all the recommended pieces of equipment for this Raspberry Pi TOR access point tutorial right below.

 Setting up the TOR Access Point

 To set up our TOR Access Point you will first have to of followed our wireless access point tutorial, as this will set up your Raspberry Pi correctly for this tutorial.

 1. We need first to make sure we are running up to date software before we set up our TOR Access Point.
 To do this, we can run the following two lines in the terminal.

 sudo apt update sudo apt upgrade

 2. With the Raspberry Pi now freshly updated we can get along with installing TOR itself, this is easily done by running the following command into the terminal.

 sudo apt install tor -y

-3. Now that we have installed TOR itself let’s begin by modifying its configuration, let’s open up the file for this command:
+3. Now that we have installed TOR itself let’s begin by modifying its configuration, let’s open up the file in the nano text editor by entering the command below.

 sudo nano /etc/tor/torrc

 4. To this file, add the following configurations just under the FAQ notice.
 These lines will configure TOR to run on port 9050 and port 53.

 Log notice file /var/log/tor/notices.log VirtualAddrNetwork 10.192.0.0/10 AutomapHostsSuffixes .onion,.exit AutomapHostsOnResolve 1 TransPort 9040 TransListenAddress 192.168.220.1 DNSPort 53 DNSListenAddress 192.168.220.1